Bonshaw (Vic.)

 How has employment changed recently in the suburb of Bonshaw?

 Over the past year to December 2025, the suburb of Bonshaw has experienced employment growth, with total employment increasing while the labour force increased.
-As a result, the unemployment rate has fall.
+As a result, the unemployment rate has rise.
 By comparison, Regional Vic. saw employment decreased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Bonshaw?